 Choices offers three series of units - Current Issues, U.S. History, and World History.
 See how a sample unit from each of our series meets Common Core Standards.

 Prepare Students for College, Career, and Civic Life

 Students examine historical context, analyze case studies, consider contrasting policy options, and explore the underlying values and interests that drive different perspectives.

-Students examine primary and secondary sources to understand multiple perspectives on complex international issues.
+Students examine primary and secondary sources to understand multiple perspectives on complex international and public policy issues.

 Choices materials empower students with the skills and habits to actively engage with their communities and the world.

 Students critique editorials, audio and video sources, maps, and other visuals to identify perspective and bias.
 Video clips help students gather and assess information from leading scholars.

 Students engage in collaborative discussions, build on each other’s ideas, formulate persuasive arguments, and express their own viewpoints.

 Students express themselves by developing original policy options, memorializing historical events artistically, and creating political cartoons.